-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 You want the best of the best

-There are few compromises with the S20 FE, but at nearly half the price of the Note 20 Ultra and S20 Ultra, it's still missing some premium features like S Pen support, Samsung's massive new cameras, and even foldable display tech.
+There are few compromises with the S20 FE, but at nearly half the price of the Note 20 Ultra and S21 Ultra, it's still missing some premium features like S Pen support, Samsung's massive new cameras, and even foldable display tech.

 All in all, the Galaxy S20 FE makes few concessions to reach its lower price point, offering the same level of quality and performance you'd expect from a modern Samsung device.
-It's a fantastic value priced hundreds below Samsung's other flagship devices, and if you have a fairly recent device already, you can get it for pennies to the dollar through Samsung's trade-in programs.
+It's a fantastic value, priced hundreds below Samsung's other flagship devices, and even with the Galaxy S21 out for only $100 more, the S20 FE offers a better value and a bigger screen for less.

-I think people who want a simple phone that takes great photos and lasts all day can still save money by opting for the Pixel 4a instead, but consumers that want the extra power and display prowess of a flagship have a great new option to consider.

-Bottom line: The Galaxy S20 FE offers nearly everything you'd find on the more expensive S20 variants, with a more affordable plastic design.
-It features three great cameras, excellent battery life, and years of guaranteed software updates.
+The six colors also give you some vibrant style, which you can take even further with the best Galaxy S20 FE cases for a Samsung experience that's bold and unique, inside and out.
+So while the S21 FE might be on the horizon, the S20 FE remains one of the better smartphone deals from Samsung.

 We may earn a commission for purchases using our links.
 Learn more.

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.